On the optimal dividend problem for a spectrally positive Levy process: INTRODUCTION

-Recently, dividend optimization problems for financial and insurance corporations have attracted extensive attention.
-How should corporation pay dividends to its shareholders?
-A possible goal is that the company tries to maximize the expectation of the discounted dividends until possible ruin of the company.
-In recent years, quite a few interesting papers deal with the optimal dividend problem in the dual model.
-For example, Avanzi et al. (2007) consider the model which is dual to the classical risk mode, the authors studied how the expectation of the discounted dividends until ruin can be calculated when gain distribution has a exponential distribution or mixtures of exponential distributions and shows how the exact value of the optimal dividend barrier can be determined, if the jump distribution is known.
+For example, Avanzi, Gerber and Shiu (2007) considered the model which is dual to the classical risk model, where the authors studied how the expectation of the discounted dividends until ruin can be calculated when gain distribution has an exponential distribution or mixtures of exponential distributions and show how the exact value of the optimal dividend barrier can be determined.
 Avanzi and Gerber (2008) examined the same problem for the dual model perturbed by diffusion.
 Moreover, they pointed out that ``the optimal dividend strategy in the dual model is a barrier strategy.
-A direct proof that optimal strategy is a barrier strategy is of some interest but has not been given to our knowledge; the proof in Bayraktar and Egami (2008) is for exponential gains only."
-Yao et al. (2010) considered the optimal problem with dividend payments and issuance of equity in a dual risk model without a diffusion, assuming proportional transaction costs, they found optimal strategy which maximizes the expected present value of the dividends payout minus the discounted costs of issuing new equity before ruin.
+A direct proof that an optimal strategy is a barrier strategy is of some interest but has not been given to our knowledge; the proof in Bayraktar and Egami (2008) is for exponential gains only."
+Yao, Yang and Wang (2010) considered the optimal problem with dividend payments and issuance of equity in a dual risk model without a diffusion, assuming proportional transaction costs, they found optimal strategy which maximizes the expected present value of the dividends payout minus the discounted costs of issuing new equity before ruin.
 In addition, for exponentially distributed jump sizes, closed form solutions are obtained.
-Dai, et al. (2010, 2011) considered the same problem as in Yao et al. (2010) for a dual risk model with a diffusion with bounded gains and exponential gains, respectively.
+Dai, Liu and Luan (2010, 2011) considered the same problem as in Yao et al. (2010) for a dual risk model with a diffusion with bounded gains and exponential gains, respectively.
 Avanzi, Shen and Wong (2011) determined an explicit form for the value function in the dual model with diffusion when the gains distribution is a mixture of exponentials.
 They showed that a barrier dividend strategy is also optimal and conjectured that the optimal dividend strategy in the dual model with diffusion should be the barrier strategy, regardless of the gains distribution.
-Until recently, Bayraktar, Kyprianou and Yamazaki (2013) using the fluctuation theory of spectrally positive L\'evy processes, show the optimality of barrier strategies for all such L\'evy processes.
+Recently, Bayraktar, Kyprianou and Yamazaki (2013) using the fluctuation theory of spectrally positive L\'evy processes, show the optimality of barrier strategies for all such L\'evy processes.